-Gendered X After is the interaction between the dummy specifying whether the question is gendered address and whether the repeated chapter was given in the period after the change of the policy.
-This interaction variable comes to capture changes that happened over time.
-Gendered X Female is the interaction between the dummy specifying whether the questions is gendered address question and Female, which is a dummy variable equal to 1 if the test-taker is a female and 0 otherwise.
-This interaction variable captures whether the success rate for the specific question was different between men and female.
-Gendered X After X Female is the triple interaction between whether the questions is gendered, in the period after the policy-change and whether the test-taker is a female.
-This triple interaction, which is our main variable of interest, captures whether the change in the form of address had an additional effect on female test-takers.
+Gendered X After is the interaction between the dummy specifying whether the question is a gendered address question and whether the repeated chapter was given in the period after the change of the policy.
+This interaction variable captures changes that happened over time.
+Gendered X Female is the interaction between the dummy specifying whether the question is a gendered address question and Female, which is a dummy variable equal to 1 if the test-taker is a female and 0 otherwise.
+This interaction variable captures whether the success rate for the specific question is different for men and women.
+Gendered X After X Female captures the interaction between whether the question is gendered, whether it was taken in the period after the policy-change, and whether the test-taker is a female.
+This three-way interaction variable, which is our main variable of interest, shows whether the change in the form of address had an especially large effect on female test-takers.

-We also control for Question No. (the question placement within the chapter) to control for fatigue and for uestion No. X Female , which is an interaction between the question placement and whether the tests-taker is female to allow for different fatigue between women and men.
-In the quantitative questions, we also control for whether the question was a question of graph, geometric or other (as the default).
+We also included Question No. (the question placement within the chapter) to control for fatigue and Question No. X Female , which is an interaction between the question placement and whether the test-taker is female to allow for different fatigue levels between women and men.
+In the quantitative questions, we also controlled for whether the question concerned graphs, geometry, or other (as the default).

-In all models, we control for the chapter, and test-takers’ fixed effects.
-The chapter fixed effect captures differences among the various chapters, where test-takers fixed effect captures any difference between the different test-takers and enable us to conduct within test-taker analysis, which estimates relative improvement of the test-takers in questions that the form of address was gendered vs non-gendered.
+In all models, we controlled for the chapter and test-takers’ fixed effects.
+The chapter fixed effect captures differences between the various chapters, while the test-takers fixed effect captures any difference between the different test-takers and enabled us to conduct an analysis by test-taker, estimating the relative improvement of test-takers in questions where the form of address was non-gendered compared to gendered questions.

 C. Main Specification Results

 Table 3 presents our main results.
 Column (1)-(3) presents the results of our main specification.
-As mentioned above we drop from our main analysis connected questions because we do not know if and to what extent test-takers refer back to the instructions of connected questions.
-Table 3 column (1) presents the results for the quantitative questions for all test-takers, both men and female.
-The coefficient of the interaction Gendered X After is basically zero, suggesting that there were no changes in the performance of the gendered questions relative to the non- gendered questions between the before and after period.
+As mentioned above, we drop connected questions from our main analysis because we do not know if and to what extent test-takers refer back to the instructions for connected questions.
+Table 3 column (1) presents the results for the quantitative questions for all test-takers, both male and female.
+The coefficient of the interaction Gendered X After is close to zero, suggesting that there was no difference in performance on gendered questions relative to non- gendered questions before and after the change.
 Column (1) also shows that the gendered questions were more difficult for female test-takers.
-The coefficient of the interaction Gendered X Female is negative and equal to 1% and is statistically significant at the 5% level.
-The triple interaction Gendered X After X Female, which is our variable of interest, is positive and statistically significant at the 5% level suggesting that after the policy-change, women's success increased by 1.5 percentage points in quantitative questions with a gendered address relative to quantitative questions without a gendered address.
-This premium represents 2.4% relative to the 61.6% mean success rate of women in quantitative questions.
-To get a sense of the magnitude of this effect, recall (see Table 2) that the gender gap was about 8%, and thus the effect of the switch to gender0neutrality reduced the gender gap by about 20%.
+The coefficient of the interaction Gendered X Female is negative and statistically significant at the 5% level.
+The three-way interaction coefficient Gendered X After X Female, which is our variable of interest, is positive and statistically significant at the 5% level, suggesting that after the policy-change, women’s success increased by 1.5 percentage points on average in quantitative questions with a gendered address (relative to quantitative questions without a gendered address).
+This represents 2.4% of the 61.6% mean success rate of women in quantitative questions.
+To get a sense of the magnitude of this effect, recall (see Table 2) that the gender gap was about 8%, and thus the effect of the switch to gender-neutral language reduced the gender gap by about 20%.